Quansight-Labs/quansight-labs-site/posts/2021/10/array-libraries-interoperability.md

 The uarray backend compatibility tracker issue linked above sums up the plan and current state of uarray in SciPy.

-Precisely I've been working on adding uarray support in the [`scipy.ndimage`](https://github.com/scipy/scipy/tree/master/scipy/ndimage) module for the last couple of months.
+I've been working on adding uarray support in the [`scipy.ndimage`](https://github.com/scipy/scipy/tree/master/scipy/ndimage) module for the last couple of months.
 See [scipy/scipy#14356](https://github.com/scipy/scipy/pull/14356) for more details on the discussions.

-With the `ndimage` supporting `uarray` backend soon, one would be able to achieve the following in the future:
+With `ndimage` supporting `uarray` backends soon, one will be able to achieve the following in the future:

 ```python
 # SciPy ndimage with CuPy array
 from scipy import ndimage
 import cupy as cp

 with scipy.ndimage.set_backend('cupy'):
     y_cupy = ndimage.correlate1d(cp.arange(10),
                                  cp.array([1, 2.5]))